ekmixon/ve-docs/create-and-edit-pages/README.md

 !["Edit File" and "Preview Changes"](preview-changes.png)

-When you preview changes, anything you have added will have green indicator to the left.
-Any text that has been deleted will be indicated in red.
+When you preview changes, any text you have a deleted will also be shown but noted with a red indicator.
+The text you added will also be shown with a green indicator.

 ![Preview and Commit Changes](making-changes-in-github.gif)